Regional Revitalization Research Center (RCRR)

 Professor Shinnosuke Tama

-The Teikyo University Research Center for Regional Revitalization was established on the Utsunomiya Campus of our university in November 2015.
-The purpose of this center is to carry out research that contributes to the revitalization of the local economy.
-To that end, we would like to deepen exchanges and cooperate with various actors that support the local community.
+Teikyo University Research Center for Regional Revitalization was established at the university's Utsunomiya Campus in November 2015.
+The purpose of this center is to conduct research that contributes to the revitalization of the local economy.
+To that end, we hope to deepen exchanges and collaborate with the various entities that support the local community.

-The Center's activities are two sides of the same coin: Faculty of Economics Department of Regional Economics, Graduate School of Economics, established in April 2011, and Graduate School Division of Regional Economics and Policy established in April 2016.
-Based on School Philosophy and Educational Philosophy of our university, these two educational organizations aim to develop human resources who have the ability to contribute to the community, creativity, and a rich sense of humanity.
+The activities of this center are carried out in close cooperation with Department of Regional Economics Faculty of Economics, which was established in April 2011, and Division of Regional Economics and Policy (Master's Degree Program) in Graduate School Graduate School of Economics, which was established in April 2016.
+Based on School Philosophy and Educational Philosophy of our university, these two educational organizations aim to develop specialized human resources who have the ability to contribute to the community, creativity, and a rich sense of humanity.

-The Center will continue to contribute to the revitalization of the region in cooperation with not only faculty and staff, but also with various actors in the local community.
+Going forward, the Center hopes to continue contributing to regional revitalization by collaborating with not only faculty and staff but also diverse actors in the local community.

-In order to achieve this goal, we will interact with local communities, collaborate with governments, companies, educational and research institutes, publish research results, and carry out other necessary projects.
+To achieve this goal, we will interact with the local community, collaborate with government, businesses, educational and research institutions, publish the results of our research, and carry out other necessary projects.

 History of establishment